Telesphore-Uwabera/Android_list/README.md

-# My Flutter App
+# My Android_list App

 ## Description

-This is a Flutter application that demonstrates basic navigation and API integration.
-The app features a list view screen displaying data fetched from an API, and a details view screen that shows detailed information about selected items.
+This is an Android_list application that demonstrates basic navigation and API integration.
+The app features a list view screen displaying data fetched from an API and a detailed view screen showing detailed information about selected items.

 ## Instructions to Run the App